 General agency: Pros

-General agency means that you can list your property for sale with multiple agencies (you can change your mind within one working day of receipt of a signed copy).
+A general agency agreement means that you can list your property for sale with multiple real estate agencies (you can change your mind within one working day of receipt of a signed copy).

-- The more agents you list with, the more widely your property will get seen.
+- The more real estate agents you list with, the more widely your property will get seen.

-- You have more people 'out there' actively promoting your property.
+- You have more agents 'out there' actively promoting your property to buyers.

-- It will be seen in all the windows of each agency that listed it - great.
+- It will be seen in all the windows of each real estate agency that listed it - great.

 - The competition between the agents will make them more hungry to sell it first so they get the commission.